okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-hookdeck/main/index.md

 ### Hookdeck development workflow

 Hookdeck URLs are reusable and permanent (when you create a free account) and serve the entire development lifecycle&mdash;from development to staging to production.
-For further information on using Hookdeck, see [Development Workflow](https://hookdeck.com/docs/dev-workflow).
+See [Development Workflow](https://hookdeck.com/docs/dev-workflow) for more information on using Hookdeck.

 ## Create an Okta Event Hook